The Eggs of the mythical Rainbow Serpent

 Erosion has played a significant part in developing this landscape.

-Over time, the blocks of granite have developed horizontal and vertical cracks, splitting into many rectangular blocks and with millions of years of wind and rain eroding them into the magnificent boulders that you see today.
+Over time, the blocks of granite have developed horizontal and vertical cracks.
+With wind and rain over millions of years the marbles have eroded into the magnificent boulders that you see today.

-Varying in size, some of the Marbles are up to seven metres in diameter and many of the boulders appear to be precariously balanced on top of each other.
-Every marble is different and the colours are rich and vibrant and change in intensity with the sunrise and sunsets.
+Some of the Marbles are up to seven metres in diameter and many boulders appear to be precariously balanced on top of each other.
+Every marble is different and the colours are rich and vibrant and change in intensity with each sunrise and sunset.

 Walk through this field of ancient spherical boulders